0n0w1c/Foundations/readme.md

 Added support for [Dectorio](https://mods.factorio.com/mod/Dectorio)
 Added the foundation requirement for several entities, see changelog.txt for details
 The foundation requirement for gun turrets optional in the startup settings - provided by StephenBarnes
+The foundation requirement for stone furnaces optional in the startup settings

 Known issues:
 Mining the foundation from underneeth an entity, destroys the entity.